Jakob-Lanstorp/pgjupiter/README.md

-# pgjupiter - copyright Jakob Lanstorp
+# pgjupiter - copyright Jakob Lanstorp - EPA

 PostgreSQL PostGIS SQL scripts for quering The Geological Survey of Denmark and Greenland (GEUS) PCJupiterXL database - Denmark's geological and hydrological database.
+Made by the Danish Environmental Protection Agency.

 pgJupiter scripts can be used as standalone scripts or as the base of Qupiter a QGIS processing plugin.